neondatabase/website/content/docs/guides/project-sharing-guide.md

 1. Click **Grant access**.
 The email you specify is added to the list of **Users with access to the project**.
     ![People with access](/docs/guides/sharing_people_with_access.png)

     The Neon account associated with the email address is granted full access to the project with the exception privileges required to delete the project.
-This account is also able to share the project with other Neon users.
+This account can also share the project with other Neon users.
 When the user logs in to Neon, the shared project is listed on their **Projects** page, under **Shared with me**.

     ![Project shared with me](/docs/guides/shared_with_me.png)